SofiMarcos/ChickPopGen/steps.md

   ### 3- Addition of variant annotations

-Done!
+  In case we forget to specify an annotation, or you realize only later that a certain annotation would be useful, we can add variants later on.

+ ### 4-Done!
 We can start playing with the data!
 Good luck!